adrianmiu/feaxures_website/docs/01_Examples/01_Set_up_your_loader.md

 });
 ```

-<div class="alert">Each loader has it's own particular look for files, so learn its details.</div>
+<div class="alert">Each loader has it's own particular way to resolve the path to files, so learn its details.</div>

 ### Getting it into your head